USAGE INFO

 due to road scraping budget limitations, Monterey County has been officially "closing" some dirt roads with a "soft" closure - they are still being driven (carefully with 4WD when dry, with the usual cautions) by residents and others - such are shown

-in turquoise with a separated-barrier
+in turquoise with a separated-barrier icon.

 Gold Overlay

-= wilderness areas
+= USFS wilderness areas

 Gray Overlay

-= 2020/2021 burn areas
+= wildfires burn area

 SHOW⇄